Census Variables Reference¶

 Comprehensive community profile¶

-When using the Python API, census variables work the same way:
+When using the Python API, you can use census variable names or codes:

 )